Donald Trump’s Former Personal Attorney Calls Protesters ‘Terrorists’ In Scathing Letter To Gen. James Mattis

 — New Day (@NewDay) June 5, 2020

-Mattis left his post as the Secretary of Defense late in 2018 after having served under Trump for some time.
+Mattis left his post as secretary of defense late in 2018 after serving under Trump for some time.
 While the former defense secretary was widely thought to be respectful at the time of his departure, he was clear that it was a difference of opinion on strategy that caused him to leave his post.

-However, Mattis wasn’t the only former right-leaning official to withdrawn their support from Trump in recent days.
-Former Secretary of State Colin Powell said he believed the president had “drifted away” from the constitution in respect to the protests, as The Inquisitr previously reported.
+However, Mattis wasn’t the only former right-leaning official to withdraw support from Trump in recent days.
+Former Secretary of State Colin Powell said the president had “drifted away” from the constitution in respect to the protests, as The Inquisitr previously reported.

 Powell also voiced his support for other high ranking officials who have spoken their minds about what the president could have done differently in dealing with the protests.